hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ### Core Behaviors

-The new behavior is related to the bootstrap process of creating the ledger id and transferring the ability to sign messages from one roster to the next roster
+We will add new behavior related to the bootstrap process of creating the ledger id and transferring the ability to sign messages from one roster to the next roster

 #### Startup for New Networks